openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

 |LANG| allows unary operators to work on numeric types only.
 A compile-time
 error occurs if these operators are applied to a non-numeric type.
-Unlike in
+Unlike |TS|,
-|TS|, implicit casting of strings in this context is not supported, and must
+|LANG| does not support implicit casting of strings.
+Use explicit casting for
-be done explicitly.
+strings instead  in |LANG|.

 |CB_BAD|
 ~~~~~~~~